vicanso/koa-static-serve/README.md

 ### options

-- `maxAge` static file's http response header, Cache-Control max-age
+- `maxAge` Static file's http response header, Cache-Control max-age, default is 0.

-- `sMaxAge` static file's http response header, Cache-Control s-maxage for cache application(eg. varnish)
+- `sMaxAge` Static file's http response header, Cache-Control s-maxage for cache application(eg. varnish).
+If not set, it will be Math.min(3600, maxAge).

-- `headers` default header
+- `headers` The default header.

-- `dotfiles` dot file access permission, it can be 'allow', 'deny', 'ignore'.
-Default is 'ignore'
+- `dotfiles` Dot file access permission, it can be 'allow', 'deny', 'ignore'.
+Default is 'ignore'.

-- `denyQuerystring` deny query string, default is `false`.
+- `denyQuerystring` Deny query string, default is `false`.
 If using a http cache server(varnish) for the static files, query string should be denied.
+Otherwise there will be different cache for the same file.

-- `charset` default content charset
+- `charset` Default content charset.

-- `disableETag` disable etag header
+- `etag` Enable or disable etag generation, default is true.

-- `disableLastModified` disable last-modified header
+- `lastModified` Set the Last-Modified header to the last modified date of the file on the OS, default is true.

-- `404` set not found handler.
+- `404` Set not found handler.
 If set 'next', it will call next when not found, otherwise will throw an error (404).

 ## License